 What Types of Characters are Allowed?

 The Player’s Handbook contains the main races and classes you’ll play, but it is up to the DM what is allowed or not allowed.

-An example is I’m working on a Theros campaign, which is inspired by the Greek mythology.
-Because of this, it heavily limits what races the players can pick since elves and dwarves don’t fit in the Theros world.
+Here’s an example.
+I’m working on a Theros campaign, which is inspired by the Greek mythology.
+Because of this, it heavily limits what races the players can pick, since elves and dwarves don’t fit in the Theros world.

 Can My Character Join any Factions?

 Some Dungeon Masters use rules for factions the player can join, and they can level up their rank with the faction.
 It is always good to think of this early, since you can include the faction in your character background.

 Factions are a great way for new players to work out how their character got certain skills and allies.

 This is very important for clerics and other classes.
 D&D generally uses the Forgotten Realms set of gods, but D&D also has several official pantheons that exist on other worlds, such as Ebberon or Dragonlance.